brimdata/zed/k8s/README.md

 The Brim AWS account is used to automatically deploy and test the master branch of zq in a test EKS cluster.
 If you fork the repo, you may want to do something similar.

+## Optional: Aurora and Temporal

 If Aurora has been configured for testing, then in order to deploy on EKS and use Aurora you may also follow the steps [here](aurora.md) starting with "Creating a user for testing".

+To deploy Temporal, the Temporal schema must be initialized in Aurora.
+Follow the steps [here](temporal.md) .

+## Deployment for github actions

 `.github/workflows/cd.yaml`